Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling

+While these prior studies define the practice of AI auditing and some of the components of accountability, no study yet examines the full range of \emph{tools} and technical infrastructure used to support AI auditing and accountability.

+\inlinesection{Infrastructure \& accountability.} A rich field of literature in science, technology and society (STS) describes infrastructure as not merely physical or technological, but also as holding social and relational power \cite{winner_artifacts_1980, star_ethnography_1999}.
+Infrastructure is ``something that other things `run on''' \citep{lampland_standards_2009}: the invisible and axiomatic basis of tools, standards and frameworks that uphold and shape more complex existing processes, services, and engineered artifacts.
+Embedded in social systems, technological infrastructures encode standards, norms, and guidelines for social organization \citep{verbeek_materializing_2006, lampland_standards_2009}.

+Accountability also requires infrastructure.
+Across various industries, the common accountability practice of auditing has long relied on rituals, organizational processes and tools in order to make consistent, inter-operable and reliable judgments~\cite{power_audit_1999}, as well as provide broader access to a larger range of stakeholder participants in the audit process~\cite{birhane_power_2022}.
+Audit tooling, then, represents not only a mechanism for maintenance and consistency of audit integrity but also a key capacity-building intervention to lower the barriers for broader participation.

 \inlinesection{Past work on AI audit tools.} Recent research in human-computer interaction (HCI), social computing, and cooperative design documents the experiences of practitioners evaluating AI and the challenges they face~\citep{costanza-chock_who_2022, holstein_improving_2019, brown_toward_2019, madaio_co-designing_2020, devos_toward_2022, lee_landscape_2021}.
 For example, \citet{holstein_improving_2019} documents the \emph{practical} and \emph{technical} difficulties faced by internal auditors of ML systems trying to identify and improve fairness, while other studies have examined the \emph{organizational} challenges and barriers these practitioners face \citep{rakova_where_2021, madaio_co-designing_2020, widder_its_2023, selbst_fairness_2019, costanza-chock_who_2022}.
-Several HCI studies have since specifically examined the ways AI audit practitioners make use of various tools to address these issues \citep{deng_exploring_2022, lee_landscape_2021, holstein_improving_2019, amershi_modeltracker_2015}.
-In this study, we extend these analyses to lay out a more complete view on the utility of such tools, which we designate as \emph{AI audit tools}: any software, services, frameworks, and other artifacts used to conduct audits of AI systems.
+Several HCI studies have since specifically examined the ways AI audit practitioners make use of various tools to address these issues \citep{deng_exploring_2022, lee_landscape_2021, amershi_modeltracker_2015}.